Alberto Demicheli

+Alberto Pedro Demicheli Lizaso (7 August 1896 – 12 October 1980) was a Uruguayan politician, lawyer, historian, journalist, pilot, and military officer who was the Interim de facto President of Uruguay and the 2nd President of the Civic-Military Dictatorship from June to September 1976.
+He was also the Chairman of the Football Club Atlético Peñarol from 1933 to 1934.

 Background

 He was a noted jurist and economist and previously served as interior minister under President Gabriel Terra.

 A member of the Colorado Party, Demicheli was one of a number of civilians who participated in the civilian-military administration which took office following President Juan Maria Bordaberry's coup in 1973.

 President of Uruguay

 He succeeded Bordaberry as President in July 1976.
 Aged 80 by the end of his brief period as President, he was the oldest ever president of Uruguay.
 While in office he adopted measures designed to liberalize the economy.

 Demicheli was a relative moderate within the civilian-military administrations which ruled Uruguay between 1973 and 1985, in that, although he was known for measures deemed repressive by democracy advocates opposed to the government, he dissented with his military colleagues regarding the extent to which former political figures should be proscribed from pursuing political activities: this is believed to have hastened the end of his short term of office as President of Uruguay.

-Demicheli handed over his Presidential office to Aparicio Méndez in September 1976, who was still serving as President when Demicheli died in 1980.
+Demicheli handed over his presidential office to Aparicio Méndez in September 1976, who was still serving as president when Demicheli died in 1980.